 Horses can become dehydrated for a number of reasons...
 For example, during Summer when the weather is hot and horses naturally sweat more, or during Winter when the water may be too cold to drink.
 Additionally, horses may be required to travel substantial distances to competition venues and, during or following travel, horses may exhibit signs of stress, such as sweating.
 During outings, horses may not consume adequate water and feed intake may also be restricted leading to varying degrees of dehydration.

-Name: Red Sage Biological Name: Salvia officinalis Parts Used: Leaves and sometimes the roots Contains: Alpha-thujone, aluminum, beta-sitosterol, beta-thujone, bioflavonoids, bitter, borneol, bromine, calcium, camphor, carbohydrates, cineole, diterpenes, essential oil, fats, fibre, flavones, glycosides, iron, linalool, magnesium, oestrogenic substances, phenolic acids, phosphorus, pinene, potassium, protein, resin, rosmarinic acid, salvene, silica, sodium, steroids, tannins, thujone, triterpenes, vitamins B3, B12, C and zinc.
+Name: Rosemary Biological Name: Rosmarinus officinalis Parts Used: Flowering tops and leaves Contains: Alpha-thujone, beta-thujone, bioflavonoids, bitter, borneol, bornyl acetate, calcium, camphene, camphor, carbohydrates, cineole, diterpenes, essential oil, fats, fibre, iron, linalool, magnesium, phosphorus, pinene, octanone, potassium, protein, resins, rosmarinic acid, sodium, tannins, thymol, triterpenic acids and vitamin C.